 - Signaling games, first with two types of sender; and then with three types of sender.

 - Equilibrium refinements (Cho and Kreps’ Intuitive Criterion).

 - More advanced signaling games and PBE.

-Errata file (only applicable for books purchased before June 2017).
+Errata file (only applicable for first-edition books printed before June 2017).